Features

 can only transfer assets.

-Although there are only two predefined authorization flags, dapp developers are free to add more flag types to create a custom access control for his dapp.
+Although there are only two predefined authorization flags, dapp developers can add more flag types to create a custom access control for their dapp

-SingleSig authentication descriptor is used to provide access to a single user.
-The descriptor accepts user's public key and authorization flags which specify what access rights the user has:
+SingleSig authentication descriptor can provide access to a single user.
+The descriptor accepts the user's public key and authorization flags which specify what access rights the user has:

 struct single_sig_args {